Peter Jones (missionary): Raised by his mother

 Around 1811, Jones was adopted by Captain Jim, a Mississauga chief.
 Captain Jim's own son, also named Kahkewāquonāby, had died, and he petitioned Tuhbenahneequay to adopt Jones.
 Tuhbenahneequay approved the adoption, and Jones was sent to the Credit River to live with Captain Jim as one of his own children.
 During a long episode of drunken frolicking by all the adult Indians in Captain Jim's band, hunger and exposure to the cold crippled Jones, making him unable to stand.
-After two or three months of this, his mother received news of Jones' condition, and travelled to the Credit River with her relative Shegwahmaig (Zhigwameg, "Marshfish").
+After two or three months of this, his mother received news of Jones's condition, and travelled to the Credit River with her relative Shegwahmaig (Zhigwameg, "Marshfish").
 The two women carried Jones back to Stoney Creek, where he resumed living with his mother.
 His lameness subsided with time.

-During the War of 1812, Jones' band of Mississaugas experienced a share of the War's hardship.
-Jones' grandmother Puhgashkish, old and crippled, had been left behind by the band when it was forced to flee the soldiers advancing on York.
+During the War of 1812, Jones's band of Mississaugas experienced a share of the War's hardship.
+Jones's grandmother Puhgashkish, old and crippled, had been left behind by the band when it was forced to flee the soldiers advancing on York.
 She was never seen again.
 The band lost the warrior White John to the fighting, and several more were injured.
 Although Jones was too young to act as a warrior, he and his brother John visited the site of the Battle of Stoney Creek the day after the fighting, viewing the effects of battle firsthand.
 The land the band hunted and fished upon was beset with an influx of Indian refugees exceeding in number the population of the band.
 Jones went on his first vision quest about this time; his lack of visions caused him to question his faith in the Mississauga's religion.
 His faith was also troubled by the death of chief Kineubenae (Giniw-bine, "Golden Eagle[-like Partridge]").
 Golden Eagle was a respected elder of the band, who experienced a vision promising spirits would make him invincible to arrows and bullet.
 To renew the declining faith of his people, some of whom had begun to adopt the lifestyle of the white settlers, Golden Eagle arranged a demonstration of his spirit-granted invulnerability.
 He was killed attempting to catch a bullet with a tin pot.
 Jones witnessed the event.